Teen Fentanyl Abuse: What Parents Need to Know

 Detox

-Detox, or detoxification, is when a person undergoes withdrawal from a drug while being supervised by healthcare professionals.12 Many people experience serious withdrawal symptoms during detox from fentanyl, which is why medical supervision is often recommended.11 Detox will clear fentanyl from your teen’s body, but it will not solve the underlying dependence.
+Detox, or detoxification, is when a person undergoes withdrawal from a drug while being supervised by healthcare professionals.
+Many people experience serious withdrawal symptoms during detox from fentanyl, which is why medical supervision and withdrawal medication may be administered.
+Detox will clear fentanyl from your teen’s body, but it won’t solve the underlying dependence.

 Inpatient Treatment

-Inpatient, or residential, treatment provides 24/7 care and supervision for your child.12 It can take place at a hospital, clinic, or rehab center that may also provide detox assistance.11
+Inpatient, or residential, treatment provides 24/7 care and supervision for your child.
+It can take place at a hospital, clinic, or rehab center that may also provide detox assistance.

 Outpatient Treatment

-Outpatient care is when your teen lives in your home, their own residence, or in sober living housing but still receives medical care.12 This option can work if your teen is willing and able to attend regular visits with care providers.12 Outpatient care does not include overnight supervision, so this option will only work if your teen lives in a stable environment and has reliable transportation.11
+Outpatient care is when your teen lives at home, their own residence, or in sober living housing but still receives medical care.
+This option can work if your teen is willing and able to attend regular visits with care providers.
+Outpatient care doesn’t include overnight supervision, so this option might be ideal if they live in a stable environment and has reliable transportation.

 Medications for Fentanyl Use Disorder

-Regardless of the treatment setting, your teen may benefit from medications that help with opioid addiction.13
+Regardless of the treatment setting, your teen may benefit from medications that help with opioid addiction.

 Therapeutic Treatment for Teen Fentanyl Abuse

-Therapy can be an effective treatment option for fentanyl misuse, either on its own or in combination with medications.15 Cognitive-behavioral therapy (CBT) is one method that can help people with substance use disorders.15 With CBT, your teen will explore how their learned behaviors and coping strategies may contribute to substance misuse.14 Once identified, they can work on changing harmful responses to negative thoughts or feelings and replace them with more helpful behaviors.15
+Therapy can be an effective treatment option for fentanyl misuse, either on its own or in combination with medications.
+Cognitive-behavioral therapy (CBT) is one approach that can help people with substance use disorders.
+With CBT, your teen will explore how their learned behaviors and coping strategies may contribute to substance misuse.
+Once identified, they can work on changing harmful responses to negative thoughts or feelings and replace them with more helpful behaviors.

-Dialectical behavior therapy (DBT) is another form of behavioral therapy that may help with substance use disorders.16 With DBT, your teen may work to change their behaviors while receiving positive reinforcement for meeting recovery goals.16 DBT also helps your teen manage painful emotions and gain the tools they need to cope with those feelings without turning to substances for support.16
+Dialectical behavior therapy (DBT) is another form of behavioral therapy that may help with substance use disorders.7 With DBT, your teen may work to change their behaviors while receiving positive reinforcement for meeting recovery goals.
+DBT also helps teenagers manage painful emotions and gain the tools they need to cope with those feelings without turning to substances for support.

 Peer Support for Fentanyl Misuse

-Your teen can attend Narcotics Anonymous (NA) or another 12-step program for substance misuse at any point in their treatment journey.17 Peer support can be an important part of recovery from substance misuse, especially as it strengthens your teen’s social connections to help them stay sober.18
+Your teen can attend Narcotics Anonymous (NA) or another 12-step program for substance misuse at any point in their treatment journey.
+Peer support is an important part of recovery from substance misuse, especially as it strengthens teens’ social connections to help them stay sober.

-While a 12-step program can offer support for teen fentanyl abuse, if your child struggles with social anxiety, they may feel more comfortable in an individual therapeutic setting.18
+While a 12-step program can offer support for teen fentanyl abuse, if your child struggles with social anxiety, they may feel more comfortable in an individual therapeutic setting.

-Addressing family dynamics and substance use patterns in the home is also an important part of your teen’s recovery from fentanyl misuse.18 For that reason, 12-step programs may only be one component of your teen’s recovery from fentanyl misuse since many peer support meetings are closed to all except the individuals struggling with narcotics or other substances.18 You may have the option to include open meetings with your child or to attend Alcoholics Anonymous Family Groups (Al-Anon) meetings, which are designed to help family members of individuals with addictions of any kind to process their own experiences.
+Addressing family dynamics and substance use patterns in the home is also an important part of your teen’s recovery from fentanyl misuse.
+For that reason, 12-step programs are a crucial component of your teen’s recovery from fentanyl misuse since many peer support meetings are closed to all except the individuals with narcotics or other substances.
+You may have the option to include open meetings with your child or attend Alcoholics Anonymous Family Groups (Al-Anon) meetings, which help family members of individuals with addictions to process their own experiences.

 Are you concerned about your teen’s relationship with fentanyl?
 Do you suspect you may be dealing with teen fentanyl abuse?
 Help is available.
-Call 800-934-1582(Who Answers?) today to find the help you need.
+Call 800-934-1582(Sponsored) today to find the help you need.

 References